I recently found blister-like wounds on the head of my penis

 I’m sure I sound dull repeating myself so often, but I don’t know how else to get this simple concept through young men’s heads.
 You get so caught up with the sexual excitement of what is going on between your legs that your brain shuts down.
 Is not just you, but it saddens me that such things don’t have to be.

-If it is gential herpes, the symptoms you are giving are for someone who has had genital herpes for a while.
-Often times the symptoms for genital herpes don’t appear immediately.
-The virus goes through cycles and the first few cycles might not be noticeable if the infection was mild.
+If it is genital herpes, the symptoms you are giving are for someone who has had genital herpes for a while.
+Oftentimes, the symptoms of genital herpes don’t appear immediately.
+The virus goes through cycles, and the first few cycles might not be noticeable if the infection is mild.
 However, if enough was caught, the first outbreak occurs about two weeks after the virus was caught.
 The sores will heal on their own in two to four weeks.
-Thus even though you were “treating” the symptoms, you didn’t get rid of the problem.
+Thus, even though you were “treating” the symptoms, you didn’t get rid of the problem.
 As the disease progresses, you get secondary outcroppings of sores, which are often accompanied by symptoms that make you think you have the flu (think about the fever you had).
 Most people have four to five outbreaks in the first year.
-Thereafter the outbreaks continue but are spaced farther apart.
+Thereafter, the outbreaks continue but are spaced farther apart.

 More likely you have scabies.
-Scabies is the result of a small insect called a mite.
-The bumps are caused by mites boring into the skin and which results in extreme itching that is usually worse at night.
+Scabies are the result of a small insect called a mite.
+The bumps are caused by mites boring into the skin, resulting in extreme itching that is usually worse at night.
 If you look closely at the bumps, you might see fine red lines radiating out from the bumps that almost look like scratch marks.
 “Scabies may involve the webs between the fingers, the wrists and the backs of the elbows, the knees, around the waist and umbilicus, the axillary folds, the areas around the nipples, the sides and backs of the feet, the genital area, and the buttocks” [MedicineNet.com].
-The mite cannot fly so they are spread through skin-to-skin contact.
+The mite cannot fly, so it spreads through skin-to-skin contact.
 Sexual contact is the most common means of transmitting this insect. eMedicineHealth has several pictures of what scabies look like on various areas of the body.

 But with scabies, the insect is easily present on other areas of the skin which would not be covered by a condom.

 The problem with diseases like genital herpes is that there is no cure.
-All a doctor can do for you is give you medication to suppress the outbreaks of the virus.
-Genital herpes is bad enough by itself, but it also weakens your immune system making you vulnerable to other, more deadly diseases.
+All a doctor can do for you is give you medication to suppress the virus outbreaks.
+Genital herpes is bad enough by itself, but it also weakens your immune system, making you vulnerable to other, more deadly diseases.
 You need to see a doctor immediately and ask for a complete set of tests for sexually transmitted diseases.
 Just because your main symptoms point to herpes, it doesn’t mean that you haven’t also picked up a few other diseases along with it.

-If you have scabies, the treatment is straight forward.
-You get a prescription insecticide that you completely cover your skin from the neck down each night for several nights in a row.
-You have to follow the directions because you must kill off all the adults currently alive on your skin as well as any babies that might hatch later.
+If you have scabies, the treatment is straightforward.
+You get a prescription insecticide that completely covers your skin from the neck down each night for several nights in a row.
+You have to follow the directions because you must kill off all the adults currently alive on your skin, as well as any babies that might hatch later.

 Question: